 Fully folding the handle is just quick and easy for compact storage.
 Credit: Clark Tate

-The Greenworks MO60L419 doesn't offer a folding handle like the other mowers, but it was still easy to set up, and it's easy to adjust.
-It lacks some of the different setting modes of larger mowers, like various cutting speeds and modes, and doesn't have self-propulsion.
+The Greenworks 60V 17" doesn't offer a folding handle like the other mowers, but it was still easy to set up and adjust.
+It lacks some of the settings found on larger mowers, like variable cutting speeds and modes, and it doesn't have self-propulsion.
 There's ease in simplicity, though.

 The Greenworks is relatively easy to adjust the cutting height, though it will require two hands.
 Credit: Hale Milano